106: Calorie-free oil

 Thank you very much.

-Just a bad review of the question.
-Thanks so much.
+Just a bad review of the question, thanks to you.

 With that, thank you to all the team from No Such Thing as a Fish.
 Their podcast is available wherever you can get podcasts.